Hélio Oiticica: Tropicalismo Movement

 The Tropicalismo Movement was a creative and artistic movement that began in Brazil towards the end of the 1960s.
 Oiticica played a huge role in defining the movement.
 The Movement emphasized music and art meant to celebrate Brazilian culture and identity.
 It was also a protest to the oppressive military government that severely limited artistic freedom of expression.
-Hélio Oiticica first coined the word “Tropicala” in the title of an artwork exhibited in Rio de Janeiro in 1967.
+Hélio Oiticica first coined the word “Tropicàlia” in the title of an artwork exhibited in Rio de Janeiro in 1967.
 Oiticica used the word to create irony around the stereotypes of Brazil as a tropical paradise.
-Once Brazilian musician Caetano Veloso used “Tropicala” for a song title in 1968, the Tropicalismo movement took form.
+Once Brazilian musician Caetano Veloso used “Tropicália” for a song title in 1968, the Tropicalismo movement took form.
 Oiticica’s exhibit was a pop-up structure meant to look like favelas or slums.
 They were surrounded by palm trees, chairs fake vines and sand.
 Viewers of the exhibit were encouraged to walk in and around it as freely as they chose.
 It was meant to inspire free expression and oppose the political climate at the time.

 Living in New York

 Oiticica moved to New York in 1970 after he was awarded a two-year Guggenheim Fellowship in Rio.
 The fellowship was connected to his participation with the Museum of Modern Art’s exhibition of Conceptual art, “Information.”

-When Oiticica first arrived in New York, he planned to create an installation in Central Park of his penetrable: interactive paintings and sculptures first installed in Brazil.
+When Oiticica first arrived in New York, he planned to create an installation in Central Park of his penetrable interactive paintings and sculptures first installed in Brazil.
 He envisioned bringing a piece of Brazil to Manhattan.
 The project was ultimately unsuccessful as he was unable to secure proper funding.